pragmatrix/IVR.Asterisk/README.md

 This project is an archive of probably outdated Asterisk interfaces to the IVR project.
 It is not  maintained anymore.
+It was removed from the IVR project at after commit https://github.com/pragmatrix/IVR/commit/5f2129cd29428bd0d58a97aadc0090db6f53cc90.